tm-a-t/TGPy/guide/docs/extensibility/modules.md

 ## Manage your modules

-List all your modules with the string value of `modules`:
+Use the string value of `modules` to list all of your modules:

 ```python
 modules